 Since the P5+1 began negotiations with Iran, it has pursued the singular objective of preventing Iran from obtaining a nuclear weapon.
 I support the Joint Comprehensive Plan of Action because after decades of dangerous provocation, I believe it is clear that a nuclear Iran would pose a threat to the United States and its allies, destabilize the Middle East, and stoke armed conflict.
 This agreement shuts down all pathways to a bomb and is a responsible way to ensure Iran never becomes a nuclear power.

 This agreement is based on verification, not trust.
 By establishing a robust framework for IAEA inspections, we will have a close view of every stage of Iran’s nuclear program and supply chain, from mining to enrichment to its nuclear reactors.
-Continuous monitoring will ensure compliance with all aspects of the deal, including limiting uranium enrichment and reducing stockpiles, removing two-thirds of installed centrifuges, and modifying major reactors so they can no longer produce weapons-grade material.
+Continuous monitoring will ensure compliance with all aspects of the deal, including limiting uranium enrichment and reducing stockpiles, removing two-thirds of installed centrifuges, and modifying major reactors so it can no longer produce weapons-grade material.
 While the agreement lifts sanctions for compliance, it ensures that sanctions are quickly reinstated if Iran violates its side of the deal.
 It also keeps in place sanctions for the sponsorship of terrorism and development of ballistic missiles, which continue to destabilize the region.

 The United States is not standing alone in the implementation of this agreement.
 Together with five other world powers, the United Nations and the IAEA we will be working to ensure Iran’s compliance.
 While Iran may try to cheat, it is highly unlikely that their activities could go fully undetected by all of these international players.